MohammadShakiba/CP2K_Libra_Manual/tddft/Readme.md

   &END TDDFPT
 &END PROPERTIES
 ```
 The `NGRIDS` and cutoff are chosen the same as in the SCF calculations although you can run another convergence analysis for that too.
-One can also use the `RESTART` fo TD-DFT calculations.
+One can also use the `RESTART` for TD-DFT calculations.
 To this end you will need to add the `.tdwfn` file from previous calculations in front of `WFN_RESTART_FILE_NAME`.
 In CP2K v6.1 one also needs to add
 this part to the `&XC` section.
 For higher versions this isn't required.
 ```
 &XC_GRID